jbcodeforce/jbcodeforce.github.io/docs/techno/redis.md

             });
 }
 ```

-f you are using the `quarkus-smallrye-health` extension, `quarkus-vertx-redis` will automatically add a readiness
+If you are using the `quarkus-smallrye-health` extension, `quarkus-vertx-redis` will automatically add a readiness
 health check to validate the connection to the Redis server.

 ## Redis as streaming